 In this article, we will explain what the Audi Pre Sense warning light means and go over some of the technology’s common faults.
 We will also explain some tips on how to fix the Pre-Sense warning light problem for yourself before resorting to a dealership or specialist.

 Audi’s Pre-Sense is fast becoming one of the brand’s biggest selling points.
-Keeping you and your passengers safe through packages of radar and collision detection systems.
+Much like BMW’s popular Collision Warning System, it keeps you and your passengers safe through a combination of radar, sensors and some very clever software.
 Pre-Sense technology makes Audi vehicles some of the safest on the road, actively intervening to prevent crashes.

-Still a relatively new technology, however, Pre-Sense is not perfect.
+Pre-Sense is not perfect and still a relatively new technology.
 It can trigger unexpectedly and some drivers experience intermittent warning lights related to the system.
 If you have experienced this you’ll know how alarming it can be.

 Pre-sense was first introduced as a feature of Audi vehicles in 2011.
 This technology suite is designed to react faster than human beings to potential upcoming hazards on the road.
 Upon detection of a dangerous situation, pre-sense automatically engages safety systems to protect those in and out of the car and avert collisions.